stevus/web-browser/README.md

 Implementations exist that combine the processes of Lexing and Parsing and call the module a Parser[^5] when in reality two separate operations are occuring on the input byte stream.

+The DOM tree changes when:
+- A piece of Javascript has triggered created, removed or modified existing HTML nodes on the page.

 ### Links

 - https://joshondesign.com/2020/03/14/rust_browser_parser